Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 # Game Master

 You are the Game Master.
-In a world of unknown horrors seeking to change the very fabric of human existance, you are the secret agent pushing the world to the brink of catastrophy.
+In a world of unknown horrors seeking to change the very fabric of human existence, you are the secret agent pushing the world to the brink of catastrophe.

 An Evil is the core to this.
 It drives the danger and is the cause for the entire event.
 Through the course of its actions and influences it will bring harm, corruption, destruction and suffering.
 The exact nature of it' plan will evolve as the story does but it never hurts to have some dastardly ideas in mind.